-Owning a fixer-upper is a dream come true for many a handy homeowner or homeowner-to-be.
-You get the bones of a great place, and you can be 100% confident that it’s in a great location.
+Buying a fixer-upper can be a dream come true, You get the bones of a great place, and you can be 100% confident that it’s in a great location.
 You can have the repairs done to your exact specifications, and your home could be worth a lot more once repairs are complete.

-For other owners, having a property that needs serious repairs is more like a nightmare.
+For other owners, owning a property that needs serious repairs is a nightmare.
 Home repairs can suck up all your free time, and it can be tricky to estimate costs and find good contractors.
 Most importantly, you'll also need to figure out how to pay for everything.

 One answer could be a home renovation mortgage, meaning a home loan that covers both the purchase price of the home and the cost of renovations.
 This type of loan is based on post-renovation or "as-completed" value, meaning the appraisal will reflect the future value of the home rather than its current value.

 Most qualified lenders offer two main types of home renovation mortgages.
-Each has specific requirements for both homeowners and properties, and each comes with its own major benefits.
+Each has specific requirements for both homeowners and properties, and each comes with major benefits.

 FHA 203(k) Renovation loans